dprint/dprint/docs/wasm-plugin-development.md

 Low level communication:

-- `host_read_buffer(pointer: u32, length: u32)` - Tell the host to read from provided Wasm memory address and store it in its local byte array.
 - `host_write_buffer(pointer: u32)` - Tell the host to write data to the provided Wasm memory address.

 High level functions: